BolotovM/Embedded_systems/README.md

 # Embedded_systems
-It is labs on on embed systems
+It is labs on embed systems